-This scholarship program was designed for first time freshmen who enroll after September 1, 2022.
-Students already enrolled prior to the 2022-23 year will remain on the scholarship program in place when they enrolled as a first-time freshman at WWU.
+This scholarship program was designed for first time freshmen who enroll after September 1, 2023.
+Students already enrolled prior to the 2023-24 year will remain on the scholarship program in place when they enrolled as a first time freshmen at WWU.